Why did D-BOX decide to get into the gaming sector?

 We use the same motion and sensory programming and the same queuing that helps us to create ambience in movies.
 For an example of ambience in a game, think of what it would feel like to be in the land of Hyrule in Zelda—the haptic feedback and ambience immerses you in the game’s environment.

-Action games and action movies are natural for D-BOX to encode.
+Action games and action movies are natural for D-BOX to code.
 Same thing for horror and jump-scare type movies and games—the haptics make them come alive!

 However, there are a lot of games that are quite passive and relaxing, and we’re great at adding effects like tension and tingling to slow-moving genres as well.

-If you want to learn more about how D-BOX uses haptic technology to immerse gamers into their games, then feel free to come see us at booth P1679, Games from Québec, at the 2023 GDC!
-We’d love to show you how you can enhance the gaming experience for your clients and why haptic technology will be in the industry for decades to come.
+If you want to learn more about how D-BOX uses haptic technology to immerse gamers into their games, then feel free to come see us at booth 040g/041g, Investissement de Québec, in hall 3.2 of Gamescom.
+We'd love to show you how you can enhance the gaming experience for your clients, give you the rare opportunity to experience the magic of Motion 1, and why haptic technology will be in the industry for decades to come!